GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### 🐞 Fixed

 ### ⬆️ Improved
 - The search for mentions now includes transliteration, diacritics removal, and ignore typos.
 To use transliteration, pass the id of the desired alphabets to `DefaultUserLookupHandler` and set it using `MessageInputView.setUserLookupHandler`.
+It uses https://unicode-org.github.io/icu/userguide/icu4j/ for transliteration

 ### ✅ Added